Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-03-08-come-for-the-yacht-areois-stay-for-the-soundtrack.md

 ---
 layout: post
-title: 'Come for the Yacht Areois Stay for the Soundtrack'
+title: "Come for the Yacht Areois Stay for the Soundtrack"
 date: 08-Mar-2014
 categories: tbd
 ---